 The open stream means the reading, note-taking, reflecting, developing ideas, and publishing process is a continuous repeating cycle.
 Not a linear pipeline.

 Instead of reading a whole book.
 Then importing the notes.
 Then highlighting and reflecting on them.
 Then crafting a summary.
 Then uploading the "finished work" to the internet, I instead do all of those at once.
 In very small chunks.

 Let's take a book I'm currently reading, .
 My stream of notes on it currently lives in three places simultaneously.

 First, app is where I capture book notes when I'm away from my desk (Roam's quick capture feature isn't its strong suit).

 It's nice and simple, and always perfectly syncs between my iOS devices and the desktop app.

 I read on my phone (because I'm an awful person).
 While out walking around (because I'm a truly awful person).
 Or in the evening on my iPad.
-All my books are PDFs and I use PDF Expert solely for it's 'reading mode' feature.
+All my books are on Kindle or in PDFs

 I transfer notes from Drafts into Roam every few days.
 This gives me the chance to link up related concepts, bold key points, highlight really key points, and start collecting Evergreen Notes & Key Concepts at the top of my note.

 I've also become a convert to the church of Taking Notes in Your Own Words.
 I still copy and paste key quotes, but I try to rephrase and rewrite ideas in my own terms as much as possible.
 Doing this just makes synthesising much easier and faster.
 It also helps me think.
 Which is the point of this entire note-taking carnival.

 As my Roam notes develop, I transfer chunks of them over to my public notes on the book.
 Every time I add more notes to the end I lightly clean up the earlier sections and update the "last tended" date.